 Their IEPs are no longer in place.
 Rather, as noted on the websites of numerous colleges and universities, “A significant degree of independence is expected of students.”
-Under Section 504 of the Rehabilitation Act of 1973 and the American with Disabilities Act as Amended of 2008, students with disabilities must self-report to the Office of Disability Services and advocate for themselves to ensure they are able to access and participate in the curriculum and available opportunities.
-Many times, although accommodations may be available, these students are reluctant to ask for help to avoid looking different from their peers: all they really want is to be like everyone else.
+Students with disabilities must now self-report to the Office of Disability Services and advocate for themselves to ensure they are able to access and participate in the curriculum and available opportunities.
+Many, however, are reluctant to ask for help to avoid looking different from their peers.

-On top of more difficult academic challenges, college kids must now manage all the other activities of daily life on their own: they must eat and sleep properly, get to class on time, do their laundry, manage their finances, buy text books, get enough exercise, and make new friends and romantic partners.
+On top of more difficult academic challenges, college kids must now manage all the other activities of daily life on their own: eating and sleeping properly, getting to class on time, doing laundry, managing finances, buying books, getting enough exercise, making new friends, etc.

 Benefits of an EF Coach

 One highly effective intervention for college students with ADHD and executive function difficulties is executive function coaching, a supportive partnership in which a trained coach and student together identify areas of focus, build a plan, plot a coarse for the student to achieve reasonable and achievable goals, and monitor those goals and progress on a regular basis.